Litz-Lab/Scarab-infra/nginx/nginx_readme.md

 The -trace_for_instrs flag was not updated with the change in dynamorio version.
 I found that using -exit_after_tracing in the new version did not work with memtrace, but excluding the flag worked.

 The trace option for run_scarab.sh was not updated with the change in dynamorio version.
 I replaced the original run_portabilize.sh trace based on what was in run_simpoint.sh.
-To change this in the future, modify the bottom section of nginx/Dockerfile (lines 41-50) where run_portabilize_trace.sh is overwritten line by line
+To change this in the future, modify the bottom section of nginx/Dockerfile (lines 41-50) where run_portabilize_trace.sh is overwritten line by line.
+This is not the cleanest implementation so I have not extended it to the other applications.
 Copying PARAMS.sunny_cove to PARAMS.in was also temporarily moved here since I was not sure where else to run it after this change.

 Scarab required some new instruction mappings which were added in a pull requests for scarab_hlitz: https://github.com/hlitz/scarab_hlitz/pull/19 (merged)